 Foth expanded geographically throughout Missouri and into Kansas.

 Foth Canada Corporation was created to expand operations internationally.

 Foth ranked in top 100 by Engineering News Record (ENR).

 Our 75th anniversary of client-service excellence.
 Foth celebrated this milestone with a move to a new corporate headquarters.
 Randy J. Homel succeeded Tim J. Weyenberg as CEO.

 Foth selected as winner of Workplace Excellence and Ethics in Business awards.

 Foth announces fifth consecutive year worked (and over six million hours) without a lost time or restricted duty (DART) incident, demonstrating Foth’s commitment to safety being a priority.

-Foth celebrates 80th anniversary, and expands to east and west coasts for major ports & harbors infrastructure projects.
+Foth celebrates 80th anniversary, and expands to east and west coasts for major ports and harbors infrastructure projects.